weyoss/redis-smq/README.md

 ## What's new?

-**2022.05.13**
+**2022.06.18**

-:rocket: Release v7 is coming out!
+:rocket: Release v7 is finally ready!
 The RedisSMQ v7 is a refinement release with many improvements toward making things more simple to use and removing any confusions that can occur while working with the message queue.

 ## Installation